Citigroup reports virtually no gap in gender or racial pay

 Citigroup and other financial institutions had rejected Arjuna's proposal to disclose gender and pay information in the past.

-Arjuna, which is part of Baldwin Brothers investment company in Boston, is proposing that several other banks report pay disparity data this year.
+Arjuna is proposing that several other banks report pay disparity data this year.

 Related: The link between the gender wage gap and sexual harassment